GatoGraphQL/GatoGraphQL/layers/CMSSchema/packages/post-categories/README.md

 ## Report issues

-To report a bug or request a new feature please do it on the [PoP monorepo issue tracker](https://github.com/GatoGraphQL/GatoGraphQL/issues).
+To report a bug or request a new feature please do it on the [GatoGraphQL monorepo issue tracker](https://github.com/GatoGraphQL/GatoGraphQL/issues).

 ## Contributing

-We welcome contributions for this package on the [PoP monorepo](https://github.com/GatoGraphQL/GatoGraphQL) (where the source code for this package is hosted).
+We welcome contributions for this package on the [GatoGraphQL monorepo](https://github.com/GatoGraphQL/GatoGraphQL) (where the source code for this package is hosted).

 Please see [CONTRIBUTING](CONTRIBUTING.md) and [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) for details.